zouroboros/filmchecker/Readme.md

 FilmChecker
 ===========

 A simple android app to check the status of film orders.
-Currently only the Rossmann and DM (german drugstores) are supported.
+Currently only Rossmann (only in Germany) and DM (Germany and Austria) are supported.

 The app is available from the [F-Droid](https://f-droid.org/ "F-Droid") app store.